Behind the Bop- About Kingston’s favorite shop

 “This is my community,” says Karen.
 “My business has been here for over 20 years.
 I owe it to my customers to do everything I can to make Kingston thrive.”

 And she does.
-An avid volunteer, Karen is currently on the Board of Trustees for SUNY Ulster, and previously served on the Ulster Community College Foundation, Inc. Board, the Arts Alliance of Ulster County, Hudson Valley Aids Auction, Friends of the Senate House, Kingston Uptown Business Association, Ulster County Chamber of Commerce, YWCA, Kingston Tourism Task Force, City of Kingston Board of Ethics, Ulster County School to Work Program, and the Kingston Farmers Market, which she is a founder and served as president of the board and marketing manager.
+An avid volunteer, Karen has served on many boards, including on the Board of Trustees for SUNY Ulster, and previously served on the Ulster Community College Foundation, Inc. Board, the Arts Alliance of Ulster County, Hudson Valley Aids Auction, Friends of the Senate House, Kingston Uptown Business Association, Ulster County Chamber of Commerce, YWCA, Kingston Tourism Task Force, City of Kingston Board of Ethics, Ulster County School to Work Program, and the Kingston Farmers Market, which she is a founder and served as president of the board and marketing manager.

 Say hi to the staff